Kelvin-Ben/tic_tac_toe/README.md

  Contributions to this Tic Tac Toe Game are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 ### License
 This project is licensed under the [MIT License](https://mit-license.org/)
+### Acknowledgements
+- The Tic Tac Toe Game was inspired by [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe)